robleigh1991/Nuxt4-Stalker-Portal/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+**ADDITIONAL TERMS**: This software is intended for educational and development purposes only.
+Users are solely responsible for ensuring they have proper legal rights to access any content through this application.
+The authors do not condone piracy or unauthorized content distribution.

 ## 🤝 Contributing

 Contributions are welcome!
 Here's how you can help:

+### Code of Conduct

+All contributors must:
+- Respect intellectual property rights
+- Not promote or facilitate piracy
+- Follow ethical development practices
+- Comply with all applicable laws

 ### Reporting Bugs